WhatsaByte may collect a share of sales or other compensation from the links on this page.

 - Solution 6: Restart your Router or Modem

 All the above fixes are very straightforward and easy to follow.

 First, the “DNS not responding” error might be a result of incorrect DNS server address.
 To correct the DNS server address, here is a step-by-step procedure to get it set back.

 - Click on the Start button and key in Run to access the Run app.
 Alternatively, you can press the Windows logo key and R simultaneously to open the Run box directly.

 - Feed-in Control and hit the Enter button to open the control panel

 - Navigate through to Network and Sharing Centre and click on it

 - On the Network and Sharing Centre windows, select the Change adapter settings on the top left.

 Tip: You can quickly access this section by pressing Windows + R and then fill out “ncpa.cpl” without the quotes and press Enter.

-- In the next step, right-click on your network adapter and select Properties.
+- Next, right-click on your network adapter (Local Area Connection, Ethernet, or Wi-Fi) and select Properties.

 - Remember to check the box, “Validate settings upon exit” before clicking on the OK button.

-- In the next step, open a Command Prompt by pressing Windows + R and type cmd or cmd.exe and then press Enter.
+- Open a Command Prompt by pressing Windows + R and type cmd or cmd.exe and then press Enter.

 - In the Command Prompt window, type ipconfig /all and then press Enter.